-I’m very happy to be with you all this evening.
 I’ve been asked to speak this evening about “Why Buddhism?” which is of course a valid question, especially in the West, where we have our own religions, so why do we need Buddhism?

 I think it’s very important to understand that when we speak about Buddhism, we have many different aspects to it.
 There’s what can be called Buddhist science, Buddhist psychology, and Buddhist religion:

 - When we speak about Buddhist science, this is referring to things like logic, how we know things, and basically the view of reality – how the universe has come about, etc., these type of things – the relation between mind and matter.
 All of this is dealing with scientific topics, and Buddhism has a lot to offer in these areas.

 - Then Buddhist psychology deals with various emotional states, especially disturbing emotions that cause us a great deal of unhappiness (anger, jealousy, greed, etc.).
 And Buddhism is very rich in methods for how to deal with the problems that come up from these disturbing emotions.

 - Buddhist religion, on the other hand, deals with various ritual aspects, prayers; it deals with topics like rebirth.
 And that also is a very rich area.

 So when we ask, “Why Buddhism?
 What need do we have for Buddhism in the West in the contemporary world?” then I think we need to look specifically at Buddhist science and Buddhist psychology.
 If people are interested in the more religious aspects of Buddhism, that’s very good; no problem.
 But in general it is not very easy if you are brought up in one religion to change to another religion, and for most people it causes conflict within themselves, loyalty conflict, and particularly can cause problems at the time of death – you’re very confused about what to actually believe.